digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Upgrading Across the Stack
 --------------------------

-These are all the components that interact with upgrades as a feature, and this is how you as a user should be aware it interacts.
+These are all the components that interact with SCU, and how you as a user should be aware it interacts.

 Canton
 ~~~~~~